Gabie-of-the-Bo/Ryna-Language/docs/pages/tutorial/start/configuration.md

 In a Nessa project there can be multiple files created automatically:

+1. **main.nessa**: entrypoint of the interpeter.
+This is the file that `nessa run` will execute.
-1. **nessa_config.yml**: contains everything the interpreter needs to execute a project.
+2. **nessa_config.yml**: contains everything the interpreter needs to execute a project.
 This includes the module's name, verion and paths to look for modules.
-2. **nessa_cache/main.nessac**: contains a cached file that allows the execution of a module without recompiling.
+3. **nessa_cache/main.nessac**: contains a cached file that allows the execution of a module without recompiling.
-3. **nessa_cache/prof.json**: contains profiling information about the program.
+4. **nessa_cache/prof.json**: contains profiling information about the program.

 Let's take a look at each of them.